Howard

 Nominated by Jodi Peterson-Stigers:

 Howard has tirelessly advocated for the civil rights of Boise's most vulnerable residents.
 One of his most notable achievements was the landmark case of Martin v.
-Boise, which challenged Boise's "anti-camping" ordinance.
-This decade-long case culminated in a settlement prohibiting the criminalizing homelessness when no shelter is available and $1.3 million dollar to improve homeless services and to build a new shelter.
-This decision reverberated across the country and ensured that government focuses on preventing homelessness rather than implementing punitive measures.
+Boise, which challenged Boise's ""anti-camping"" ordinance.
+This decade-long case culminated in a settlement prohibiting criminalizing homelessness when no shelter is available and money to improve homeless services and to build a new shelter.

-Belodoff played a crucial role in the legal battle against the City of Boise's decision to takeover and convert a homeless shelter into a men-only facility, resulting in the eviction of women, children and families.
-Representing Community House Inc., Howard successfully argued a Fair Housing Act case leading to a 2012 jury award of $1 million in damages for retaliation and discrimination.
-This victory highlighted and underscored Howard's commitment to justice for marginalized populations.
+Belodoff also played a preventing the takeover and conversion of a homeless shelter into a men-only facility, which would have resulted in the eviction of women, children and families.
+Representing Community House Inc., Howard successfully argued a Fair Housing Act case.

-Belodoff's career has been a relentless pursuit of civil rights, demonstrating his dedication to impact advocacy and justice.
-He has been counsel in Jeff D which is a forty-year case requiring Idaho to provide mental health services to children so they can remain with their families and not committed to the juvenile justice and foster care systems.
-His advocacy on behalf of Native American Tribes resulted in settlements of tens of millions in compensation for the leasing and use of rights of ways over tribal member’s trust lands and the implementation of federal regulations governing the leasing of trust lands and civil penalties for trespassing.
-The award of attorney fees in his cases has allowed ILAS to purchase three office buildings.
+Belodoff's career has endlessly demonstrated his dedication to justice.
+He has been counsel in Jeff D which is a forty-year case requiring Idaho to provide mental health services to children so they can remain with their families and not be committed to the juvenile justice and foster care systems.
+His advocacy on behalf of Native American Tribes resulted in settlements compensating them for leasing and use of rights of ways over trust lands.